-- a.
-Services noted under A. Teens are reported on both the Individual Service Report and the Group Service Report. - b.
+- 1. services noted under A. Teens are reported on both the Individual Service report and the Group Service Report; and - 2.
 Services noted under B. Adults are reported only on the Group Services Report.

 Examples include; parent-child interactive playgroups, parent education and parent support groups.